Synchronization has occured.

 “I wouldn’t expect you to understand the complexities of the Twin Cities,” Morandi said, not unkindly.
 “There’s a certain level of loyalty required, but at the same time discrepancy is accepted.”
 He crossed his arms, paused, and then arched a brow at her.
 “How did you know the Campanas and the Foxmans had ill blood?
 I didn’t think you were one to pay attention to matters like that.”

 Maria thought about Cadence’s meeting with the Foxmans and the Romanos that had occurred just the other day.
-While she had not been synchronized strongly with Cadence at the time, the memory of it had trickled down to her in her sleep as most of their memories tended to do.
+While she hadn’t been synchronized strongly with Cadence at the time, the memory of it had trickled down to her in her sleep as most of their memories tended to.
 When Maria inquired about the debacle the next day, Cadence had waved it off as small family drama.
-Maria didn’t quite understand why people did not speak their honest thoughts; and when Maria asked Cadence this, the Geminian just laughed loudly.
+Maria didn’t quite understand why people didn’t speak their honest thoughts; and when Maria asked Cadence this, the Geminian just laughed loudly.

 “It came to me in a dream,” Maria finally said.
 “But all right, Morandi, if you feel so strongly about it then we will no longer accept offers from the Campanas after this.
 Even if it is the most exciting offer in all existence,” she exclaimed, bowing low and placing a hand over her heart, “I swear to you that we will not accept it.”